NebulousLabs/Sia/Consensus.md

 All contracts must have a non-zero payout, 'Start' must be before 'End', and 'Start' must be greater than the current height of the state.
 A storage proof is acceptible if it is submitted in the block of height 'End'.

+The id of a contract is determined by marshalling all of the transaction fields except for the signatures and then appending the string "file contract" and the index of the contract within the transaction, and then taking the hash.

 Storage Proofs
 --------------